Proposals

 Prerequisites*: None, but a catalog is recommended.

-*Requirements to create a proposal.
+• Requirements to create a proposal.

 Creating Your First Proposal

-Step 1: Creating a Proposal without a Measurement Report
+Creating a Proposal without a Measurement Report

-Log onto your Roofr dashboard and click the “Proposals” button on the left side navigation.
+Step 1: Click the “Proposals” button on the left side navigation.

-If this is your first proposal click the “Create proposal” button.
+Note: If this is your first proposal click the “Create proposal” button.
 Otherwise, click the “New proposal” button.

-Next, enter the job’s address.
+Step 3: Next, enter the job’s address.

-After that, click the “Create without template" button.
+Step 4: After that, click the “Create without template" button.

-Begin to add line items by clicking the “Add item” button.
+Step 6: To add items to this proposal option you can begin to add line items by clicking the “Add item” button.
 From there, you can either select an existing item from your catalog, or create a description for a new item and select “Add new item”.

 Note: You can also easily create powerful scope of work quotes using your per square pricing model.

-Next, if the item is new you’ll need to type in the unit cost per item.
+Step 7: Next, if the item is new you’ll need to type in the unit cost per item.
 For example, if you’re selecting a “Starter Strip Shingle” you would add the cost for only one bundle.

 Note: Your “unit cost” is your cost to purchase this item, not the amount you are charging your customer.

-Then, select the total quantity needed of the item to complete this job.
+Step 8: Select the total quantity needed of the item to complete this job.

-Next, select the waste percentage you want to assign to this item.
+Step 9: Next, select the waste percentage you want to assign to this item.

-Then, select the tax percentage.
+Step 10: Then, select the tax percentage.
 This is the tax amount you will be charging your customers.

-Repeat these steps for as many items as you would like to include in your proposal.
+Step 11: Repeat these steps for as many items as you would like to include in your proposal.

 Note: Don’t forget, if you add any new items to this proposal, they won’t save under your master catalog.

-Step 3: Set Your Margins and Pricing
+Set Your Margins and Display Pricing

 To learn how to send a proposal, click here.